 Point of View (POV)

-A person who works closely with the director, art director, and director of photography, in visualizing the movie that will appear on screen; both an artist and an executive, responsible for the overall design concept, the look of the movie -- as well as individual sets, locations, furnishings, props, and costumes -- and for supervising the heads of the many departments that create the look.
+works closely with the director, art director, and director of photography, in visualizing the movie that will appear on screen; both an artist and an executive, responsible for the overall design concept, the look of the movie -- as well as individual sets, locations, furnishings, props, and costumes -- and for supervising the heads of the many departments that create the look.

 A.k.a. props; objects such as paintings, vases, flowers, silver tea sets, guns, or fishing rods that help us understand the characters by showing us their preferences in such things.